sintef-ocean/conan-ogre3d/README.md

   and Android and other platforms.
   - Some disabled features may detect system-installed requirements and enabled even if they are specified to be disabled in the recipe
     - This may cause downstream issues if you create a library which requires ogre3d.
   - OpenGL ES dependencies are not handled by the recipe.
-The need to by system installed
+The need to be system installed
-  - Qt6 is not supported yet

 ## Non-exposed Ogre configuration